sid115/nix-core/README.md

   -T, --target-host <user@example.com>    Deploy the configuration to a remote host via SSH.
 If '--host' is specified, it will be used as the target host.

 Home Manager only options:
-  -u, --user <user>    Specify the username.
+  -u, --user <user>    Specify the username (as in 'homeConfigurations.<user>@<host>').
 Default: $(whoami)
 ```

 Use the environment variable `NIX_SSHOPTS` to pass additional options to ssh.
+SSH target specifications for `-B` and `-T` are compatible with your SSH configuration.
+You can use the Home Manager option [`programs.ssh.matchBlocks`](https://home-manager-options.extranix.com/?query=programs.ssh.matchBlocks&release=master) to specify per-host settings.

 > [!TIP]
 > Check a remote system's current generation with: `ssh user@your-server "readlink /run/current-system"`